Fundamental theorems for semi log canonical pairs: Supplements to the theory of quasi-log varieties

-In Definition \ref{def51}, we used the notion of {\em{globally embedded simple normal crossing pairs}}, which is much easier than the notion of embedded simple normal crossing pairs from some technical viewpoints.
+Let us introduce the notion of {\em{globally embedded simple normal crossing pairs}}, which is much easier than the notion of embedded simple normal crossing pairs from some technical viewpoints.
 It is obvious that a globally embedded simple normal crossing pair is an embedded simple normal crossing pair.

 \begin{defn}[Globally embedded simple normal crossing pairs] Let $Y$ be a simple normal crossing divisor on a smooth variety $M$ and let $B$ be an $\mathbb R$-divisor on $M$ such that $\Supp (B+Y)$ is a simple normal crossing divisor and that $B$ and $Y$ have no common irreducible components.
 We set $\Delta_Y=B|_Y$ and consider the pair $(Y, \Delta_Y)$.
 We call $(Y, \Delta_Y)$ a {\em{globally embedded simple normal crossing pair}}. \end{defn}